Supported User Directory Sources

 Local Database |

-Users and Groups are configured and maintained locally to the GENESIS configuration in database tables within the project.
-Creation, updating, and deletion of users and groups is performed within the Workbench environment directly.
+Users and Groups are configured and maintained locally in the GENESIS configuration in database tables within the project.
+Creating, updating, and deleting users and groups is performed directly within the Workbench environment.
 Learn more |

 |